cchaonie/txt2epub/README.md

 ### Options

-To transform a txt file into an epub file, you need to specify 3 parameters:
+To transform a txt file into an epub file, you need to specify 5 parameters:

-1. sourceFile.
-The path to your txt file, for example, `./input/hello.txt`.
+1. sourceFile. **Required**.
+The path to your txt file, for example, `hello.txt`.
-2. outputDir.
+2. outputDir. **Required**.
 The directory you want to save your output epub file, for example, `./output`.
-3. outputName.
-This will be used as the _title_ of your epub file.
+3. outputName. **Required**.
+This will be used as the _title_ of your epub file, for example, `HELLO`.
-4. coverPath.
+4. coverPath. **Optional**.
 This is the path to your cover image, for example, `./cover.jpg`.
-5. author.
-Optional.
-The author of the book.
+5. author. **Optional**.
+The author of the book, for example, `Jerry`.

-So, when you run `txt2epub hello.txt ./output HELLO ./cover.jpg Jerry`, you will see all your html files in `./output/HELLO.epub`.
+So, when you run

+`txt2epub hello.txt ./output HELLO ./cover.jpg Jerry`

+You will see all your html files in `./output/HELLO.epub`.